FREQUENTLY ASKED QUESTIONS

 A: First, you’ll need to have this coursework evaluated by an independent evaluation company.
 Here is a link to an evaluation company that applicants with international documents can use.http://www.ierf.org/ We will not evaluate foreign transcripts which have not first been evaluated by an independent evaluation company.

-Q: Do you accept 2nd Bachelor Degree students for Nursing at Rockford University?
+Q: Do you accept 2nd bachelor degree students for nursing at Rockford University?

 A: Yes, 2nd bachelor degree students can be admitted to the University as undeclared students (area of interest nursing) and can apply to the nursing program.
 Please contact the Office of Admission for admission criteria.

-Q: How many entry points are there per year into the Nursing program?
+Q: How many entry points are there per year into the nursing program?

-A: Two.
-Spring and Fall semester.
+A: Two: spring and fall semester.

 Q: Does work experience in a healthcare facility better an applicant’s chances of being selected?

-Q: If I want to become a certified nursing assistant (CNA) what do I have to do?
+Q: If I want to become a certified nursing assistant (CNA), what do I have to do?

-Q: If I took a Nursing prerequisite course and received a grade that I didn’t like, and took that same class again, what grade will you accept?
+Q: If I took a nursing prerequisite course and received a grade that I didn’t like, and took that same class again, what grade will you accept?

 A: If the course is taken at another institution, no course with a grade of less than a “C” will be accepted.
 A student who receives a grade lower than a C- in any required natural and social science support course may repeat the course and have the repeated course grade counted toward the CGPA.
 Only one of the required natural and social science support courses may be repeated.
-If a student receives a grade lower than a C- grade in more than one of the required natural and social science support courses, they will not be considered for admission to the major.
+If a student receives a grade lower than a C- grade in more than one of the required natural and social science support courses, they will not be considered for admission to the program.

 Q: What is provisional acceptance?

-Q: Once admitted to the Nursing program, how long will it take to complete nursing course requirements?
+Q: Once admitted to the nursing program, how long will it take to complete nursing course requirements?

 A: Nursing course work is sequenced over 4 semesters.
+Students who retake a course or take courses out of sequence may need longer to complete the program.

 Q: Can a student take nursing courses without being enrolled in the School of Nursing?